Support Safe Snowmobiling!

 Safe Riders!
 Snowmobile Safety Awareness Program is a free online course and an excellent place to get started.
 Check it out at https://www.saferiderssafetyawareness.org.

-Safe Trails North offers snowmobile safety courses.
+Safe Trails North offers snowmobile safety courses in the Yukon.
 Please contact them via email at safetrails@elr.ca or by phone at (867) 335-1932 for more information.

 Yukon Avalanche Association has links to a variety of avalanche training, visit them at http://www.yukonavalanche.ca/ for details.